PaulAdutwum/strava_index/README.md

 - **GB conversion standards** — I initially debated using 1024³ for the byte-to-GB conversion, but after researching industry standards for logging metrics, I learned that 10⁹ is the preferred decimal standard for this type of reporting.
 - **The 30–50 GB shard "sweet spot"** — I gained a better understanding of why this range matters in practice.
 It was interesting to see how a tool like this can surface both over-sharded indices and under-sharded ones — which mirrors the real world contexts when managing a clusters at scale.

 - **`timedelta` for date iteration** — I used Python's `timedelta` to step backwards through the last N days when querying the API, which was also new to me.
-One cool thing about timedelta is that is that it handles all the edge cases automatically — leap years, month boundaries, and year rollovers — so I didn't have to write any custom date math or worry about days-per-month logic.
+One cool thing about timedelta is that it handles all the edge cases automatically — leap years, month boundaries, and year rollovers — so I didn't have to write any custom date math or worry about days-per-month logic.

 ---